Enaouram/Projet_Infornum-LLM-Finetuning/README.md

    - Configuration settings are specified, including the model name, dataset name, output directory, and number of training epochs.

 3. **Downloading the Base Model**
-   - The base Llama-2 model is downloaded and configured for fine-tuning.
+   - The base Mistral model is downloaded and configured for fine-tuning.
 4-bit quantization using BitsAndBytes is applied for optimization.

 4. **Running the Model**
    - The fine-tuned model is utilized for text generation tasks, such as writing programs in the OPL programming language.